dickdral/Morpheus/README.md

 Morpheus consists of a server side application and a client side app.
 For the server side an Oracle runtime environment must be available.

-- download and install app from here
+- build app using the code provided under app folder
 - create an Oracle schema with privileges to create session, table, sequence and procedure and with quota on the default tablespace
 - install de database objects by running install_db.sql in this schema